Rogersmsong/cyberSecurity/README.md

 ![TODO: Update the path with the name of your diagram](Images/networkDiagram.PNG)

-These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the filebeat-playbook.yml may be used to install only certain pieces of it, such as Filebeat.
+Several files have been tested and used to generate a live ELK deployment on Azure.
+They can be used to either recreate the entire deployment pictured above. elkInstall.yml is used to install the core elasticsearch, logstash and kibana package. filebeat-playbook.yml is used to install filebeat on web servers, metricbeat-playbook.yml is used to install metricbeat on web servers.
+Filebeat and metricbeat will send log and container metric information to ELK for monitoring.
+Below is from filebeat yaml file:

   - filebeat-playbook.yml